Wiznet/RP2040-HAT-C/examples/ftp/server/README.md

 ## Step 2: Prepare hardware

-If you are using W5100S-EVB-Pico or W5500-EVB-Pico, you can skip '1.
+If you are using W5100S-EVB-Pico, W5500-EVB-Pico or W55RP20-EVB-Pico, you can skip '1.
 Combine...'

 1. Combine WIZnet Ethernet HAT with Raspberry Pi Pico.

-2. Connect ethernet cable to WIZnet Ethernet HAT, W5100S-EVB-Pico or W5500-EVB-Pico ethernet port.
+2. Connect ethernet cable to WIZnet Ethernet HAT, W5100S-EVB-Pico, W5500-EVB-Pico or W55RP20-EVB-Pico ethernet port.

 3. Connect Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico to desktop or laptop using 5 pin micro USB cable.
+W55RP20-EVB-Pico requires a USB Type-C cable.